Spectroscopy: Introduction

 Spectroscopy began with Isaac Newton splitting light with a prism; a key moment in the development of modern optics.
-Therefore, it was originally the study of visible light that we call color that later under the studies of James Clerk Maxwell came to include the entire electromagnetic spectrum.
-Although color is involved in spectroscopy, it is not equated with the color of elements or objects that involve the absorption and reflection of certain electromagnetic waves to give objects a sense of color to our eyes.
-Rather spectroscopy involves the splitting of light by a prism, diffraction grating, or similar instrument, to give off a particular discrete line pattern called a "spectrum" unique to each different type of element.
-Most elements are first put into a gaseous phase to allow the spectra to be examined although today other methods can be used on different phases.
+Therefore, it was originally the study of visible light that we call color.
+Following the contributions of James Clerk Maxwell, this study later came to include the entire electromagnetic spectrum.
+Although color is involved in spectroscopy, it is not equivalent to the absorption and reflection of certain electromagnetic waves that give objects or elements a sense of color to our eyes.
+Rather, spectroscopy involves the splitting of light by a prism, diffraction grating, or similar instrument, to display a particular discrete line pattern called a "spectrum", which is unique for each different type of element or molecule.
+Most elements are first put into a gaseous state to allow the spectra to be examined, although today other methods can be used for different phases of matter.
 Each element that is diffracted by a prism-like instrument displays either an absorption spectrum or an emission spectrum depending upon whether the element is being cooled or heated.

 Until recently all spectroscopy involved the study of line spectra and most spectroscopy still does.
-Vibrational spectroscopy is the branch of spectroscopy that studies the spectra.
+Vibrational spectroscopy is the branch of spectroscopy that studies the spectra, which are caused by vibrations of molecules.
 However, the latest developments in spectroscopy can sometimes dispense with the dispersion technique.
 In biochemical spectroscopy, information can be gathered about biological tissue by absorption and light scattering techniques.
 Light scattering spectroscopy is a type of reflectance spectroscopy that determines tissue structures by examining elastic scattering.
 In such a case, it is the tissue that acts as a diffraction or dispersion mechanism.

-Spectroscopic studies were central to the development of quantum mechanics, because the first useful atomic models described the spectra of hydrogen, which include the Bohr model, the Schrödinger equation, and Matrix mechanics, all of which can produce the spectral lines of hydrogen, therefore providing the basis for discrete quantum jumps to match the discrete hydrogen spectrum.
-Also, Max Planck's explanation of blackbody radiation involved spectroscopy because he was comparing the wavelength of light using a photometer to the temperature of a Black Body.
+Spectroscopic studies were central to the development of quantum mechanics.
+The first useful quantum atomic models, including Bohr model, the Schrödinger equation, and Matrix mechanics, reproduced the spectral lines of hydrogen.
+These equated discrete quantum jumps of the bound electron in a hydrogen atom to the discrete hydrogen spectrum.
+Max Planck's explanation of blackbody radiation involved spectroscopy because he was comparing the wavelength of light using a photometer to the temperature of a Black Body.
 Spectroscopy is used in physical and analytical chemistry because atoms and molecules have unique spectra.
 As a result, these spectra can be used to detect, identify and quantify information about the atoms and molecules.

-Spectroscopy is also used in astronomy and remote sensing on Earth.
+Spectroscopy is used in astronomy and remote sensing on Earth.
 Most research telescopes have spectrographs.
-The measured spectra are used to determine the chemical composition and physical properties of astronomical objects (such as their temperature, density of elements in a star, velocity, black holes and more).
+The measured spectra are used to determine the chemical composition and physical properties of astronomical objects, such as their temperature, elemental abundances, velocity, rotation, magnetic field, and more.
 An important use for spectroscopy is in biochemistry.
 Molecular samples may be analyzed for species identification and energy content.